Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: Conclusion

 \section{Conclusion}

 Motivated by the Witten effect, the axion-dyon dynamics can be reliably built based on the quantum electromagnetodynamics.
-We show a generic low-energy axion-photon effective field theory can also be realized in the language of ``generalized symmetries'' with higher-form symmetries and gauge fields.
 Two $U(1)$ gauge groups and two four-potentials $A^\mu$ and $B^\mu$ are introduced to describe electric charge, magnetic charge and photon in this framework.
 As a result, three anomalous interactions between axion and photon arise in contrary to the conventional axion-photon coupling $g_{a\gamma\gamma}$.
+We also review a generic low-energy axion-photon effective field theory can also be realized in the language of ``generalized symmetries'' with higher-form symmetries and gauge fields based on a $\mathbb{Z}_n$ TQFT.

 In this work, we provide a complete quantum calculation of axion-single photon transition rate inside a homogeneous electromagnetic field in terms of the new axion interaction Hamiltonian in QEMD.
 This quantum calculation can clearly imply the enhancement of conversion rate through resonant cavity in axion haloscope experiments.
-Our work provides the basic method for the generic cavity search of new axion-photon couplings in QEMD.
-We find that an external magnetic field $H_0$ can be set to measure $(g_{aBB}-g_{aAA})\approx g_{aBB}$ coupling or an external electric field $E_0$ to measure $g_{aAB}$ coupling.
-The corresponding sensitivity bounds are given by the cavity experimental configuration and the form factor $C^E_{010}$ in TM mode for the QEMD axion couplings.
+Our work provides the basic method for the generic cavity search of new axion-photon couplings in QEMD framework.
+We find that an external magnetic field $\mathbb{B}_0$ can be set to measure $(g_{aBB}-g_{aAA})\approx g_{aBB}$ coupling or an external electric field $\mathbb{E}_0$ to measure $g_{aAB}$ coupling.
+The corresponding sensitivity bounds are given by the cavity experimental configuration and the form factor $C^\mathbb{E}_{010}$ in TM mode for the QEMD axion couplings.

 \acknowledgments We thank Anton V.~Sokolov, Andreas Ringwald, Yu Gao and Qiaoli Yang for useful comment and discussion.
-T.~L. is supported by the National Natural Science Foundation of China (Grant No. 11975129, 12035008) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grants No. 63196013).
+T.~L. is supported by the National Natural Science Foundation of China (Grant No. 12375096, 11975129, 12035008) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grants No. 63196013).